Winter 2020-21 Visitors Guide

 Ski and snowboard rentals are available for a single day, 2-7 consecutive days, or the full season.
 Must be reserved online ahead of time.
 The tune shop is open 8:00 a.m. - 4:00 p.m. daily.
 Please inquire in the rental shop.
 Indoor capacity limits apply; please wear your face covering.

 LESSONS & KIDS PROGRAMS

 Lessons are available with limited class sizes per county and state regulations.
 Please see our Snowsports page for information.
-Lessons begin December 5.
+Lessons must be reserved online at least 72 hours in advance.
 We anticipate being able to offer lessons through April 2021.

 Guests will be asked to self-group and load the chair with their traveling party.
 Lift attendants will not require guests to ride a chairlift with people they do not know.
 Parties not traveling together can load two at a time on quad chairs and one at a time on Lenawee and Pali.
 Please wear a face covering.